COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ; default=1.0
     eddfac=1.0

-    ; gamma is the angular momentum factor for mass lost during RLO ; gamma=-2: assumes material is lost from the system as if it is a wind from the secondary (for super-Eddington mass transfer rates)
+    ; gamma is the angular momentum factor for mass lost during Roche-lobe overflow ; gamma=-2: assumes material is lost from the system as if it is a wind from the secondary (for super-Eddington mass transfer rates)
     ; gamma=-1: assumes the lost material carries with is the specific angular momentum of the primary ; gamma>0: assumes that the lost material take away a fraction (gamma) of the orbital angular momentum ; default=-1
     gamma=-1.0

-    ; don_lim is a flag which determines how much mass is lost during thermal timescale MT ; don_lim = -1: assumes standard BSE choice as outlined in Hurley+2002 ; don_lim = -2: Follows Claeys+2014
+    ; don_lim is a flag which determines how much mass is lost during Roche-lobe overflow ; don_lim = -1: assumes standard BSE choice as outlined in Hurley+2002 ; don_lim = -2: Follows Claeys+2014
     don_lim = -1

-    ; acc_lim is a flag which determines how much mass is accreted from the donor ; if acc_lim >= 0: this provides the fraction of mass accreted ; acc_lim = -1: assumes standard BSE choice as outlined in Hurley+2002, limited to 10x the thermal rate of the accretor for MS/HG/CHeB and unlimited for GB/EAGB/AGB stars
+    ; acc_lim is a flag which determines how much mass is accreted from the donor during Roche-lobe overflow ; if acc_lim >= 0: this provides the fraction of mass accreted ; acc_lim = -1: assumes standard BSE choice as outlined in Hurley+2002, limited to 10x the thermal rate of the accretor for MS/HG/CHeB and unlimited for GB/EAGB/AGB stars
     ; acc_lim = -2: limited to 1x the thermal rate of the accretor for MS/HG/CHeB and unlimited for GB/EAGB/AGB stars